sf-wdi-24/modules/week-04-associated-data-and-users/day-02/module-02/readme.md

   ➜  touch views/profile.hbs
   ```

 2. You don't have a ton of info about the user yet, so for now, display the `username` in the view. `{{user.username}}` is server-side templating with `hbs`!
-The next step is to set up a server route that renders this view with the user data already in it!
+The next step is to set up a server route that renders this view with the user data already in it.

   ```html
   <!-- profile.hbs -->